MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 Welcome back to the series!

-In the previous posts we've explored ways to know how long a C++ build takes, how to create flame graphs out of MSBuild's execution and built some projects as examples.
+In the previous posts we've explored ways to find how long a C++ build takes, how to create flame graphs out of MSBuild's execution and built some projects to get examples.

-Join me this time as we explore a brand new SDK that lets us take way better data than we had before!
+Join me this time as we explore a brand new SDK that lets us get better data in an easier manner.

 Disclaimer: this post is based on the 1.0.0 version of the SDK.
-It's expected to evolve over time and some of this info can be stale!
+It's expected the SDK evolves over time and some of this info can become stale!

 # C++ Build Insights SDK

-Last november [Kevin Cadieux](https://twitter.com/KevinCadieuxMS) shared a [post over at Microsoft's C++ Team Blog](https://devblogs.microsoft.com/cppblog/introducing-c-build-insights/){:target="_blank"} announcing a brand new tool called **vcperf** to get extensive data out of a C++ compilation.
+Last november [@KevinCadieuxMS](https://twitter.com/KevinCadieuxMS) shared a [post over at Microsoft's C++ Team Blog](https://devblogs.microsoft.com/cppblog/introducing-c-build-insights/){:target="_blank"} announcing a brand new tool called **vcperf** to get extensive data out of a C++ compilation.
+It required getting Visual Studio 16.4 as vcperf is now part of the installation.

 Last march they went further:

   * They released the [C++ Build Insights SDK](https://devblogs.microsoft.com/cppblog/analyze-your-builds-programmatically-with-the-c-build-insights-sdk/){:target="_blank"} so we can use it ourselves.
   * They [open sourced vcperf](https://github.com/microsoft/vcperf){:target="_blank"}, which uses the SDK.

-First of all let me thank you for this SDK and for providing us with extra tools to improve our build times, it's inmensely useful!
+So first of all, let me thank Kevin and all of the team for providing us with these extra tools.
+They're highly appreciated and useful!

-After I finished the initial release of my [MSBuildFlameGraph](https://github.com/MetanoKid/msbuild-flame-graph){:target="_blank"} tool, I set myself on a quest to explore C++ Build Insights.
+And there I was, finishing the initial release of my [MSBuildFlameGraph](https://github.com/MetanoKid/msbuild-flame-graph){:target="_blank"} tool, as they released this SDK that made my tool almost deprecated!
+So, I set myself on a quest to explore it and this is what I found.

 ## Getting started

-The better way of getting started is checking the [official documentation](https://docs.microsoft.com/cpp/build-insights/reference/sdk/overview){:target="_blank"}.
+Instead of rewriting a full list of steps to get t working, let me point you to the [official documentation](https://docs.microsoft.com/cpp/build-insights/reference/sdk/overview){:target="_blank"}.

 There, you'll get info on how to collect a trace using vcperf or how the SDK is structured.
-Let's take a look at some of its points.
+Let's take a look at some of its points first.

 ## Activities and events

-Put simply, most of what the SDK reports are `Event`s.
+Put simply, the basic piece of information the SDK reports is the `Event`.
 They have an id, a timestamp, a name and the *real* process/thread/processor they were emitted from.
 They can also have extra data depending on which event type they are.

-When this event isn't instant but spans over time, it becomes an `Activity`: we now know the timestamp when it finished.
+When an `Event` is instant they call them `SimpleEvent`, while it's called `Activity` if it takes time to complete (and it reports the timestamp when it finished).

 You can check the full list of activities and events at the [official docs](https://docs.microsoft.com/cpp/build-insights/reference/sdk/event-table){:target="_blank"}.

 ### Hierarchies

 Because activities have a duration and take time to complete, there can be other activities and events that happen within them.
-This way, an `Activity` can have both `Activity` and `Event` children.
+This way, an `Activity` can have both `Activity` and `SimpleEvent` children.
 On the other hand, events are instant and they can't have any children.

 After reading the event table and not being able to make a mental map myself, I decided to build a directed graph to visualize them.